collinalexbell/HackMatrix/game-design.md

 Minecraft is familiar, puzzle adventures are familiar The game's novelty is present not for novelty sake, so yes, the game will be good even once the novelty wears off
+### 25) Judgement
+My game judges the ability of their code to solve the problem.
+It communicates the judgement by the objects in the world solving the challenge and doing what they are supposed to.
+The players will feel the judgement is fair, because it is objective.
+Either the code solves the problem or doesn't.
+Some advanced players will feel that it is slightly unfair to them because they will want to use clean code and other players may want to use dirty code.
+I can impove fairness by building upon past code such that cleanliness matters.
+Players will care about the judgement because it will be connected to many of the indogenous values about the game.
+The judgement will make the players want to improve, both in the game and in the real world (which presumably is one reason they are playing the game).
 ## Idea
 Possible pitch ideas
 - Learn data structures